 “It (repentance) is the beginning of the path for those traversing the hereafter, the key to happiness for seekers (muridin), and a necessary condition for the journey to Allah Ta’ala.”

-Without repentance, our worship may feel bland because the heart remains soiled.
-Repentance is the gateway.
+Without repentance, our acts of worship may feel hollow because the heart remains stained.
+Taubah is the mandatory gateway.

-Repentance is not merely a recommendation, but a direct command from Allah Ta’ala.
-Many verses affirm this.
-Allah makes repentance the primary cause of our success (falah) in this world and the hereafter.
+Repentance is not a mere recommendation; it is a direct, binding command from Allah the Exalted.
+Allah has made repentance the primary cause for our ultimate success (falah) in both this world and the Hereafter.

-Here are the foundational arguments that we are obligated to believe in:
+Here are the foundational proofs we must believe in:

 {وتُوبُوا إِلَى الله جَمِيعًا أَيُّهَا الْمُؤْمِنُونَ لَعَلَّكُمْ تُفْلِحُونَ}

-2. The Command to Seek Forgiveness and Return to Him
+2. The Command to Combine Istighfar and Taubah

-In Surah Hud, verse 52, Allah commands the combination of istighfar (seeking forgiveness) and taubat (returning to obedience):
+In Surah Hud, verse 52, Allah commands the coupling of seeking forgiveness (Istighfar) with returning in obedience (Taubah):

 {اِسْتَغْفِرُوا رَبَّكُمْ ثُمَّ تُوبُوا إِلَيْهِ}

-“Seek forgiveness from your Lord and then turn to Him in repentance.”
+“Ask forgiveness of your Lord and then repent to Him.”

 {يا أَيُّهَا الَّذِينَ آمَنُوا تُوبُوا إِلَى الله تَوْبَةً نَصُوحًا}